gmorikawa/library_system_api/README.md

 public Book getBook() { return book; }
 ```

-* OBSERVATION: Personally I don't like this solution because only one of the entities will take the data referenced, which is not the behaviour that I expect in this software.
+* OBSERVATION: Personally I don't like this solution because only one of the entities will have the referenced data serialized, which is not the behaviour that I expect in this software.